mr-asa/obsidian_weather/README.md

 ---

 **Weather Widget** brings a live multi-city forecast directly into Obsidian.
-The widget mirrors the visual style of your vault, renders in the right sidebar, Markdown notes, and Canvas nodes, and exposes all gradients, icons, and sun overlays for fine-tuning.
+The widget mirrors the visual style of your vault, renders in a dedicated panel, Markdown notes, and Canvas nodes, and exposes all gradients, icons, and sun overlays for fine-tuning.
 Inline cities declared inside a code block merge with the global list without duplicates, so every note can show the exact mix you need.

 ## Key Features